 Embedded in the lush Aorangi Range, the Putangirua Pinnacles are a forest of rock spires the product of 100,000 years of erosion.
 Approaching the pinnacles is a cinch, with several enjoyable, well-marked walks ending at the site in less than an hour.
 Because of its out-of-the-way location, it’s a peaceful corner of the island to enjoy.

 Urupukapuka Island, Bay of Islands

 The largest island in the serene Bay of Islands, Urupukapuka Island is a place to wade, walk, and relax.

 A popular mooring spot for yachts—as most naturally blessed islands tend to be—Urupukapuka, which translates as “a group of Puka trees” in Maori, seems almost purpose-built for dreamy day trips, its wrinkled shores a trove of secret coves and glistening beaches.

 Arrive by ferry—about a 40-minute trip from Paihia—and you’ll disembark in verdant Otehei Bay.
 With its turquoise water, wide sandy beach, and waterside bar, you could almost call it a day here.
 Hire a kayak and hope some bottlenose dolphins appear at your prow.
-For scuba divers, the volcanic seabed offers caves and kelp forests.
+This is one of the most beautiful places in New Zealand for scuba divers as the volcanic seabed offers caves and kelp forests.